vojay-dev/vojay-dev.github.io/_posts/2024-03-14-starcraft-data-pipeline.md

 })
 {% endhighlight %}

-Finally, we see that Protoss seems to be the most prominent race in the grandmaster ladder, which is nice, since I am a former Protoss player myself 😉.
+Finally, we see that Protoss seems to be the most prominent faction in the grandmaster ladder, which is nice, since I am a former Protoss player myself 😉.

 # Conclusion